 According to The Commonwealth Fund’s latest Health Insurance in America Survey, 30 million people in the United States remain uninsured, about 44 million are underinsured, and health care costs are growing faster than median wages in many parts of the country.
-This briefing will orient the audience to both current coverage and affordability trends as well as the facets of reform proposals designed to increase access to health care coverage in the United States.
-Panelists will explore design elements of different proposals and discuss effects and tradeoffs policymakers must consider as they weigh proposals to increase access to coverage.
+This briefing oriented the audience to both current coverage and affordability trends as well as the facets of reform proposals designed to increase access to health care coverage in the United States.
+Panelists explored design elements of different proposals and discussed effects and tradeoffs policymakers must consider as they weigh proposals to increase access to coverage.

 Sara Collins, Ph.D.

 Vice President for Health Care Coverage and Access, The Commonwealth Fund

 President, Foundation for Research on Equal Opportunity; Policy Editor, Forbes

 President and CEO, Alliance for Health Policy (Moderator)

 This event was made possible by The Commonwealth Fund.